>> Our Story

 Muscles Rapscallion, Reggie Szatny, and Steve.

-WDBK: Mike Gillen, Greg Ficci, Karen Kozachyn, Jason Mollica, Brian Fioretti, Eric the Janitor, Matt Pilla, Chris Consalvi, Jennifer Osbourne, Brie McCaddin, Steve, The Bobber, and many, many interns.
+WDBK: Mike Gillen, the late great Greg Ficchi, Karen Kozachyn, Jason Mollica, Brian Fioretti, Eric the Janitor, Matt Pilla, Chris Consalvi, Jennifer Osbourne, Brie McCaddin, Sandy Mendez, Steve, The Bobber, and many, many interns.

 WBZC: Drew Jacobs, Peter Palma, John Engle, John Bannister, Earl Gardner, Patrice Connelly, Jim Meehan, Bonnie Hart, Janet Watts, Jeannie Becker, Selector Jerry, Keith Rowe, Tim Marshall, Brett Holcomb, Jason Varga, Security: Joe, Ben, Stokes, Henry, Joe, and Ralph.

-MY FAMILY, FRIENDS, INSPIRATION, AND PUZZLE PIECES OVER THE YEARS: Chuck Gagliardi, Robert Bradley, Chloe Bradley, Nicolette Bradley, Dylan Bradley, Ken and Lauren Golden, Gale Gervasio, Elena Lunn, Sean Mickle, Mike Gagliardi, Dave the mail guy, Bill Horst, DJ Rob Skinner, Jane Gallo, Tony Gallo, Tom Gallo, John Gallo, Denise Myers, Vicki Myers, Michael Pack, The Revak Family, Amy Foxwell, Kristen Brach, Nicole Humphrey, Martha Sue Piatkowski, Krissy Rhodes, Mackenzie Szatny, Shirley Neil, Bill Hicks, Providence, Rhode Island where I found my friends for life, Ocean City NJ; Apple Pie Hill; 3rd Street Jazz Philadelphia, PA; Full Circle Records Blackwood, NJ; Route 559; My times at 93.3 WMMR, 91.5 WDBK, 90.7 WCLH, 91.3 WTSR, and 100.7 WZXL.
-Dana Bradley for the first Genesis album, the blizzard of 1992, the 1982 Plymouth Reliant, the 1987 Dodge Charger, the 1991 Oldsmobile Cutlass, the 1997 Wrangler, the 1999 Wrangler, Kevin Gilbert for the interview that never happened, the 1993 Philadelphia Phillies, Carl Sagan's Contact, Jim's Steaks, the Philadelphia Flyers, the Philadelphia Eagles, the 1998 Philadelphia Phantoms, the Ben Franklin Bridge, the Orion constellation, every last child's name I announce at the Special Olympics events, John Noonan for keeping me focused, Steve Colcatt, Megan Hildebrandt, Mike Serlenga, Stacy Tule, the back roads of Williamstown, NJ, Walt Bryant, Ruth Ferguson, Joel Reisman, Vincent Geraci, Linda McNeely, Ace Tesone, Pinky, Tony, Silly, Opus, Chase, Louie, Connie, Chad Hutchinson for his vision, patience and contributions, 22 years of listeners, Lacas Coffee, Vidalia hot sauce, Adelphia's on Tuesdays, Denny's, booth 3 at the Philly Diner (where the idea of total progressive rock radio originated), Mom Mom and Pop Pop on both sides, the divine higher power, Princeton's green fields, clear blue skies, the Milky Way, and the biggest thanks to my mother and father for planting the seed, and my father for showing me that music is more than just a three-minute ballad.
-I love you for placing that code within the foundation.
+MY FAMILY, FRIENDS, INSPIRATION, AND PUZZLE PIECES OVER THE YEARS: Chuck Gagliardi, Robert Bradley, Chloe Bradley, Nicolette Bradley, Dylan Bradley, Ken and Lauren Golden, Gale Gervasio, Elena Lunn, Sean Mickle, Mike Gagliardi, Dave the mail guy, Bill Horst, DJ Rob Skinner, Jane Gallo, Tony Gallo, Tom Gallo, John Gallo, Denise Myers, Vicki Myers, Michael Pack, The Revak Family, Amy Foxwell, Kristen Brach, Nicole Humphrey, Martha Sue Piatkowski, Krissy Rhodes, Mackenzie Szatny, Shirley Neil, Bill Hicks, Providence, Rhode Island where I found my friends for life, the Power 69 shows, Tone Barbaccio, Ocean City New Jersey; Apple Pie Hill Chatsworth, New Jersey; 3rd Street Jazz Philadelphia, Pennsylvania; Full Circle Records Blackwood, New Jersey; Route 559; 88.9 WBZC, 93.3 WMMR, 91.5 WDBK, 90.7 WCLH, 91.3 WTSR, and 100.7 WZXL.
+Dana Bradley for the first Genesis album, the blizzard of 1992, the 1982 Plymouth Reliant, the 1987 Dodge Charger, the 1991 Oldsmobile Cutlass, the 1997 Jeep Wrangler, the 1999 Jeep Wrangler, Kevin Gilbert for the interview that never happened, the 1993, 2007 and 2008 Philadelphia Phillies, Carl Sagan's Contact, Jim's Steaks on South Street in Philadelphia, the Philadelphia Flyers, the Philadelphia Eagles, the 1998 Philadelphia Phantoms, the Ben Franklin Bridge, the Orion constellation, every child's name I announce at the Special Olympics events, John Noonan for keeping me focused, Steve Colcatt, Megan Hildebrandt for the love and understanding, the distraction of Mike 'Salty' Serlenga, Stacy Tule for always being there, Sandra Mendez, the back roads of Williamstown, New Jersey, Brian Gatti, Coach Liberti, Kevin Gatti, Steve Shull, the late great Craig Ranshaw, Walter Bryant, Ruth Ferguson, Joel Reisman, Vincent Geraci, Linda McNeely, Ace Tesone, Pinky, Tony, Silly, Opus, Chase, Louie, Connie, Chad Hutchinson for his vision, patience and contributions, Kevin Feeley for his generosity, Ray Weston of Echolyn for my sanity, 23 years worth of listeners, Krys Papineau and Gordon Hundley for bringing me to tears, Michelle Moog-Koussa for the mental drive, Chris DeRose for trying to salvage the hard drives, our crew at Adelphia's on Tuesdays, Denny's Mount Laurel, New Jersey, booth 3 at the Philly Diner (where the idea of total progressive rock radio originated), the volunteers I encountered on 9/12/01, Mom Mom and Pop Pop on both sides, my Uncle Chuck Gagliardi who started my want for radio, Jack Webster....you are my anchor, the divine higher power, Princeton's green fields, Wharton Sate Forest for the setting of my leap 12/26/04, clear blue skies, Titan, the Milky Way, and the biggest thanks to my beloved mother who recently left us sadly, and her strength which inspired me on a daily basis, and my father for his incredible humor and overall wisdom and to both of you for planting the seed, and for showing me that music is more than just a three-minute ballad.
+I love you for placing that code within my foundation.
 Thank you, I love you both dearly.